Analysis of transactions and tips for trading GBP/USD

 The UK manufacturing activity index is expected today, but it is unlikely to result in a major market change even if the indicator is slightly down.
 This is because much more important event is the Fed meeting in the afternoon, where interest rates could be raised by 0.25%.
 That scenario will weaken dollar demand and cause a sharp rise in euro, especially since other data relating to employment and manufacturing activity will be of little interest.
 Dovish stance of the Fed will also return risk appetite.

 For long positions:

-Buy pound when the quote reaches 1.2344 (green line on the chart) and take profit at the price of 1.2402 (thicker green line on the chart).
-Growth could occur as there are no statistics scheduled to be released today.
+Buy pound when the quote reaches 1.2329 (green line on the chart) and take profit at the price of 1.2358 (thicker green line on the chart).
+Growth will be possible only if the Fed takes a dovish stance on monetary policy.
 However, make sure that when buying, the MACD line is above zero or is starting to rise from it.
-Pound can be bought at 1.2314, but the MACD line should be in the oversold area as only by that will the market reverse to 1.2344 and 1.2402.
+Pound can be bought at 1.2303, but the MACD line should be in the oversold area as only by that will the market reverse to 1.2329 and 1.2358.

 For short positions:

-Sell pound when the quote reaches 1.2314 (red line on the chart) and take profit at the price of 1.2261.
-Pressure will increase if the attempt to rise above 1.2344 fails.
-Weak UK inflation report could also lead to a price decline.
-However, make sure that when selling, the MACD line is below zero or is starting to move down from it.
-Pound can also be sold at 1.2344, but the MACD line should be in the overbought area as only by that will the market reverse to 1.2314 and 1.2261.
+Sell pound when the quote reaches 1.2303 (red line on the chart) and take profit at the price of 1.2271.
+Pressure will return on very hawkish stance of the Fed and weak position of the Bank of England regarding monetary policy.
+However, when selling, make sure that the MACD line is below zero or is starting to move down from it.
+Pound can also be sold at 1.2329, but the MACD line should be in the overbought area as only by that will the market reverse to 1.2303 and 1.2271.